Conflict of Interest Policy

 1. Purpose

-Tinnitus Quest is committed to ensuring that all decisions related to the allocation of research funding are made with integrity, impartiality, and transparency.
-This policy aims to identify, manage, and mitigate any real, potential, or perceived conflicts of interest that could influence, or appear to influence, the objectivity of Tinnitus Quest’s grantmaking activities.
+Tinnitus Quest is committed to ensuring that all decisions related to the allocation of research funding, as well as matters relating to governance, compensation, and contracted services, are made with integrity, impartiality, and transparency.
+This policy aims to identify, manage, and mitigate any real, potential, or perceived conflicts of interest that could influence, or appear to influence, the objectivity of Tinnitus Quest’s grantmaking activities or organizational decision-making.

 2. Scope

-This policy applies to all members of Tinnitus Quest’s:
+This policy applies to all of the following individuals:

-• Any other individuals involved in the review, evaluation, and approval of grant applications
+• Any internal or external individuals involved in the review, evaluation, or approval of grant applications;

 3. General Principles